 Two years later, I can say with confidence that I have a much better understanding of how to deal with companies.
 Some of the red flags you should always be on the lookout for are long term commitments, confusing billing, old, famous brands and companies that have monopolies.
 You need to also watch out for hospitals- they are known to make pretty serious “billing errors“ from time to time.
 Sometimes, your only choice is to do business with a company that has some of the above characteristics.
 You just have to know who you're dealing with.

-Money Lesson #3: Unless you get a major windfall, investing is the best way to become financially independent
+#3: Investing is the best way to become financially independent

 You could be a doctor, lawyer or a recording artist.
 If you don't manage your money the right way, you will most likely have to work for most of your life.
 However, earning an average income does not mean you can't reach financial independence at a relatively young age.